-The Group adopts a risk-based approach to the assessment of our business and supply chain, which involves taking geographical, industry and market factors into account in order to identify categories of supply that may present a higher risk of modern slavery being present.
+We adopt a risk-based approach to the assessment of our business and supply chain, which involves taking geographical, industry and market factors into account in order to identify categories of supply that may present a higher risk of modern slavery being present.

-As part of our initiative to identify and mitigate risk we have undertaken, or are in the process of undertaking the following actions:
+As part of our initiative to identify and mitigate risk, we have undertaken, or are in the process of undertaking the following actions: